Could Brexit change the taste of whisky?

 How Brexit could change the taste of whisky

-Whisky is one of the UK’s most important exports.
-Currently EU regulations require a product labelled 'whisky' or 'whiskey' must be aged for a minimum of three years.

-A post-Brexit deal between the UK and the US might change this and open the way for younger products onto the market.
+A future trade deal between the UK and US could change regulations around whisky.

 -